 - Derby Museum and Art Gallery

-- Anglo-Scandinavian, Cross, Danelaw Saga, Derby_Museums, Derbyshire, Repton, stone, Winter camp
+- Anglo-Scandinavian, Cross, Danelaw Saga, Derby_Museums, Derbyshire, Repton, sculpture, stone, Winter camp

 You can see the original at Derby Museum and Art Gallery.